All Episodes

 Never heard of her.

-Uh but apparently but apparently uh Marco Rubio's wife's traffic tickets.
+But apparently, Marco Rubio's wife's traffic tickets.

 So that's why Sarah Palin shouldn't be president.

-And it's exactly they're doing the same thing now.
+And it's exactly, they're doing the same thing now.

-Convicted pedophile.
+Convicted paedophile.

 He's seventh in line to the throne or something.